 You can stop their momentum by saying their name.
 Just glance at their nametag and look at them and say their name.

-That’s when you extend your hand (assuming we go back to handshakes at some point in the future) and say “It’s been nice meeting you.
-I’m going to go keep networking.”
+That’s when you extend your hand (assuming we go back to handshakes at some point in the future) and say “I’ve enjoyed speaking with you.
+I’m going to go meet some other people.”

-You do not need to stay there.
-Simply say their name, thank them for the conversation, and go find other people who are more interested in having a conversation than trapping you in their monologue.
+Remember, they are being rude by talking non-stop.
+It’s not necessary to be rude in return, but you do not need to stand there while they waste your time.
+Simply say their name, thank them for the conversation, and go find other people who are interested in getting to know you.

 What happens when you run out of topics?

 It’s good to have some questions handy to keep the conversation going.